fedek6/rh-manifest/js/styled-components/README.md

 ## Animations

 CSS animations with @keyframes aren't scoped to a single component but you still don't want them to be global to avoid name collisions.
-This is why we export a keyframes helper which will generate a unique instance that you can use throughout your app:
+This is why we export a keyframes helper that will generate a unique instance that you can use throughout your app:

 ```jsx
 // Create the keyframes